survivejs/webpack-book/manuscript/advanced_techniques/01_understanding_chunks.md

 ## Chunk Types

-As [discussed in the documentation](https://webpack.github.io/docs/code-splitting.html#chunk-types), internally Webpack treats chunks in three types:
+As [discussed in the documentation](https://webpack.github.io/docs/code-splitting.html#chunk-types), internally webpack treats chunks in three types:

 * **Entry chunks** - Entry chunks contain webpack runtime and modules it then loads.
 So far we've been dealing with these.
 * **Normal chunks** - Normal chunks **don't** contain webpack runtime.
 Instead, these can be loaded dynamically while the application is running.
 A suitable wrapper (JSONP for example) is generated for these.